Category Archives: Beacon Fell

 P1010713P1010714P1010716

-At the corner we take a farm lane I’ve never used before.
-The farm turns out to be massive agricultural sheds in the modern manner.
-A traditional cockerel guards the approach, but the path goes around the edge of the buildings with little fuss, no doubt an unofficial diversion but no problem.
-The farm house itself is named Throstle Nest with one of its barns converted to luxury living.
-The access lane soon has back on the minor road.
+At the corner, we take a farm lane I’ve never used before.
+The farm turns out to be massive agricultural sheds in a modern manner.
+A traditional cockerel guards the approach, but the path goes around the edge of the buildings with little fuss, no doubt an unofficial diversion, but no problem.
+The farmhouse itself is named Throstle Nest, with one of its barns converted into a luxury living space.
+The access lane soon has us back on the minor road.
 P1010727P1010729P1010730

 A bridleway could have taken us back down to Brock Bottom, but we stay on the quiet road for half a mile, passing some delightful Lancashire farmhouses.
-Another footpath I haven’t used before takes us straight through fields below Beacon Fell onto the lane which drops us back down to the picnic spot where we are the only car remaining.
+Another footpath I haven’t used before takes us straight through fields below Beacon Fell onto the lane, which drops us back down to the picnic spot where we are the only car remaining.
 P1010733

 P1010734P1010735P1010737P1010739P1010740

-A very pleasant 4 mile round through the Lancashire countryside.
+A very pleasant 4-mile round through the Lancashire countryside.

-The hastily put together curry supper was a success as well.
+The hastily put-together curry supper was a success as well.

 CaptureBrock